Touch Board + Grapher

 Plug in your Touch Board and run the Grapher sketch.
 Select your Touch Board from the dropdown menu that appears in the window.
-You’ll probably have a number of choices, but generally, the Touch Board is the last or near the end of the list, named something like “/DEV/CU.USBMODEM…”
+You’ll probably have a number of choices, but generally, the device is the last or near the end of the list, named something like “/DEV/CU.USBMODEM…”

 You’ll know you’ve selected the right serial port when you see a scrolling display of data.
-Touch electrode 0 and you should see a reaction that shows a touch event.
+Touch electrode 0 and you should see a reaction that shows the change in the electric field of the sensors as a touch event.
 You can also view the data from other electrodes, either by selecting them from the dropdown menu or by using the arrow keys.